levigo/acme.sh-plugin/README.md

 * Install `acme.sh` from `github.com`.
   * You may choose other folders than in the example given below.
-  * It is vital to supply a email address so [Let's-Encrypt](https://letsencrypt.org/) can reach you if there is an issue with one of your certificates e.g. your certificates are not being renewed.
+  * It is vital to supply an email address so [Let's-Encrypt](https://letsencrypt.org/) can reach you if there is an issue with one of your certificates.
+This should rather be a technical/group email address than a personal email address. e.g. your certificates are not being renewed.
 ```bash
 sudo apt install git socat